snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 kubectl cp v0001.html $pod:/var/www/html/
 ```

-Observe that a video player is embedded in HTML in the form of a JS script, video.js.
+Observe that a video player is embedded in the HTML in the form of a JS script named video.js.
 The m3u8 playlist will be fetched by the browser before video.js proceeds to download and process the listed ts files in a video stream.

 What we are going to do next is specific to our current attempt to use a Killercoda playground to similate a cloud-based Kubernetes cluseter in this example.
 If deployed on a commercial cloud,  the kubernete service nginx-hls would be exposed by a load balancer in place to the Internet with a persistent hostname and port number